-American mezzo-soprano Ronnita Miller returns full force in a multifaceted 2021-2022 season on stage and in concert, joining the Metropolitan Opera as Big Stone in Matthew Aucoin’s Eurydice, Michigan Opera Theatre as Ella in a new production of X: The Life and Times of Malcolm X, both the San Diego Symphony and North Carolina Symphony for Beethoven’s 9th Symphony, and appearing in recital with New World Symphony.
+American mezzo-soprano Ronnita Miller returns full force in a multifaceted 2021-2022 season on stage and in concert, joining the Metropolitan Opera as Big Stone in Matthew Aucoin’s Eurydice, Michigan Opera Theatre as Ella in a new production of X: The Life and Times of Malcolm X, both the San Diego Symphony and North Carolina Symphony for Beethoven’s 9th Symphony, and appearing in recital with the New World Symphony.
 Ms. Miller’s 2020-2021 season saw performances at The Atlanta Opera and Deutsche Oper Berlin, and in the summer of 2021 she curated a recital titled What the Heart Desires with tenor Nicholas Phan for the Merola Festival.

 In the 2019-2020 season, she completed her seventh season as a member of the ensemble at Deutsche Oper Berlin.
 Performances there included Mamma Lucia in Cavalleria Rusticana, Third Lady in Die Zauberflöte, Mary in Der fliegende Holländer, Madelon in Andrea Chenier, and Ulrica in Un Ballo in Maschera.
 She also made her debut at the Het Concertgebouw Amsterdam as Fricka in a performance of Die Walküre, conducted by Jaap van Zweden, and in the US she joined the Chicago Symphony Orchestra to sing Mamma Lucia in Cavalleria Rusticana under the baton of Riccardo Muti.
 Ms. Miller was then scheduled to returned to Lyric Opera of Chicago to continue her portrayal of Erda and First Norn in Der Ring des Nibelungen, sing the Verdi Requiem in Utrecht, and end the season at Cincinnati Opera in her role debut as Amneris in Aida, however these performances were cancelled due to the global pandemic.